On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during

 In 1959, almost 80 percent of the country’s commercial transactions were with the US.

 Cubans (not all) at this time enjoyed a rather high per capita income in Latin American terms.
 But – they also lived on America’s terms.

 The whole economy was based on trade with the US.
 The developing system also facilitated a growing difference between the trading rich and the struggling poor of Cuba.

 The Predicament Of Dictatorship

-Fidel Castro and the 26th of July movement were opposed to this policy and wanted the resources of Cuba to belong to the Cuban government.
+Fidel Castro and the 26th of July movement were opposed to this policy and wanted the resources of Cuba to belong to the Cuban people and government.

 Hence, he wanted to transfer ownership of the sugar- and coffee plantations in Cuba.
 This involves excluding foreign billion-dollar companies.